-Other Information
+Other information

-Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis.
+Management is responsible for other information.
+The other information comprises the information included in the Management Discussion and Analysis ("MD&A"), but does not include the consolidated financial statements and our auditors' report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.